MaineLearning/MaineLearning/wp-content/plugins/wp-accessibility/readme.txt

 * Strip title attributes from images inserted into content.
 * Add post titles to standard "read more" links.
 * Add an outline to the keyboard focus state for focusable elements.
+* Add a toolbar toggling between high contrast, large print, and desaturated (grayscale) views of your theme.
+* Fix certain accessibility issues in the WordPress admin styles
 * Show the color contrast between two provided hexadecimal color values.
 * Read more about <a href="http://make.wordpress.org/accessibility/wp-accessibility-plugin/">the accessibility problems corrected</a>